 In 1995, Blythe was chosen to become one of Greenville County's Select Schools.
-Blythe's academic focus has broadened to include daily foreign

-School: Blythe Academy of Languages language instruction at all grade levels (4K-grade 5), and the name of the school was changed to Blythe Academy of Languages to reflect its magnet school status.
-Blythe is currently recognized as one of two elementary schools in the state that offers daily foreign language instruction to all of its students through Spanish FLES (Foreign Language in the Elementary School) or Partial Spanish and French Immersion program.
+Blythe's academic focus has broadened to include daily foreign language instruction at all grade levels (4K-grade 5), and the name of the school was changed to Blythe Academy of Languages to reflect its magnet school status.
+Blythe is currently recognized as one of several elementary schools in the state that offers daily foreign language instruction to all of its students through Spanish FLES (Foreign Language in the Elementary School) or Partial Spanish and French Immersion programs.
 Our Partial Spanish Immersion students receive instruction in Spanish for math, science and health in grades four-year old Kindergarten through fifth grade.
 Our Partial French Immersion students receive instruction in French for math, science, and health in five-year old kindergarten through fifth grade.

 In August 2003, Blythe Academy moved into its new facility located on the original property designed for a capacity of 1,000 students.
-The school building contains administrative offices, 35 regular classrooms, six kindergarten classrooms, three self-contained classrooms for special education; one permanent resource classroom, two rooms for speech therapists, a health room, a science lab, a laptop lab, a computer lab, a Challenge room, two art rooms, two music rooms, and a physical education multipurpose room with an office.
-The administrative offices include an office for the principal, secretary, and attendance/bookkeeper, as well as a reception area, main office area, storage rooms, conference room, two assistant principal offices.
+The school building contains administrative offices, thirty-five regular classrooms, eight kindergarten classrooms, two permanent resource classrooms, one room for a speech therapist, a health room, a science lab, a computer lab, a Challenge room, two art rooms, two music rooms, and a physical education multipurpose room with an office.
+The administrative offices include an office for the principal, secretary, and attendance/bookkeeper, as well as a reception area, main office area, storage rooms, conference room, two guidance offices, Magnet Coordinator's office, and workroom.
+The upstairs has two assistant principal offices.
 Each grade level has a storage room.
-The media center includes a professional library/conference room, a television production room, teacher resource center, a computer research station and large office area.
+The media center includes French and Spanish library books for students, a professional/balanced literacy library room, a television production room, and large office area.
 The thirty-station computer lab is adjacent to the media center.
 An office for the instructional coach is located downstairs.